 Story Behind the Book

-Her book was initially an attempt to fill that gap.
+Her book was initially an attempt to fill that gap that started as hand written recipes for her own children.

 To her pleasant surprise, there was a huge base of mainstream US and International customers who saw the same value in the book.
-In less than two years the first edition was completely sold out –mostly through street fairs and personal networking It was replaced by the second edition - that was available through the main stream book outlets and websites.
+In less than two years the first edition was completely sold out -mostly through street fairs and personal networking.
+It was replaced by the second edition – that was available through the main stream book outlets and websites.
 It also sold out in about a year.
-The third printing has been available since December 2010.

 The book exemplifies a wonderful and unique trait of the American life… “If you will build it, he will come.”
 (Movie – “Field of Dreams”).